 The Bagdad Theater

 If you thought Portland was just about quirky cafes, eccentric bike parades, and folks with an unapologetic love for plaid, think again.
-Nestled in the heart of Hawthorne Boulevard stands the Bagdad Theater, a relic of cinematic splendor.
-But as the reels roll and the popcorn pops, whispers of spectral sightings place this theater high on the list of haunted places in Portland.
+Nestled in the heart of Hawthorne Boulevard stands the Bagdad Theater, one of the city’s oldest.
+But as the reels roll and the popcorn pops, whispers of spectral sightings are known to ocassional pop up, making this place ideal for this list of haunted places in Portland.

 Established in 1927, the Bagdad Theater is a monument to the golden age of cinema.
-With its grand interiors, ornate detailing, and a history that might be better suited for a gothic novel, it’s no wonder that it’s rumored to house more than just movie-goers.
-Over the decades, many a patron has shared tales of mysterious apparitions, unexpected cold spots, and that unsettling feeling of being watched while engrossed in a film.
+Over the decades, many a patron has shared tales of mysterious apparitions, unexpected cold spots, and that unsettling feeling of being watched while carried away by the film’s story.

 Cathedral Park & St. John’s Bridge